probot/probot/docs/plugins.md

 $ npm install -g probot
 ```

-and run your bot, replacing `9999` and `private-key.pem` below with the ID and path to the private key of your integration.
+and run your bot from your plugin's directory, replacing `9999` and `private-key.pem` below with the ID and path to the private key of your integration.

 ```
-$ probot run -i 9999 -P private-key.pem ./autoresponder.js
+$ probot run -i 9999 -P private-key.pem ./index.js
 Listening on http://localhost:3000
 ```